BLOG

 Business capability modeling (BCM) is a technique used to outline an organization's core business structure, independent of processes, personnel, or technology.
 BCM facilitates strategic discussions on investment or divestment opportunities by providing a clear and objective view of an organization’s capabilities, enabling companies to assess their current position and performance.

-It is where the relationship between the two concepts becomes clear.
 While a capability model outlines the "what" of the business' core capabilities, a capability mapping visualizes these elements, providing a clear picture of how these capabilities fit together and support the company's overall goals.
 Now, let’s explore what business capability mapping is and how business capability mapping is useful for strategic planning

 What is Business Capability Mapping?